bl4de/research/hidden_directories_leaks/README.md

 # Hidden directories and files as a source of sensitive information about web application

-Hidden directories, left accidentally (or not) on the server, might be a very huge source of sensitive data leaks.
+Hidden directories, left accidentally (or not) on the server, might be a very valuable source of sensitive data leaks.
 There's a lot of hidden directories: source code version systems folders and files (.git, .gitignore, .svn), any of .rc files (.npmrc, package.json, .htaccess), any not standard configuration files with common extensions, like config.json, config.yml, config.xml and many others.

 There's a lot of web servers where there's no problem to find such files with a lot of sensitive information.
 Let's take a look at them in more details.